 Students will complete 3 assessments each semester.

-Term exam: one 90-minute exam each term that assesses content covered within the term in both familiar and unfamiliar contexts.
+Term exam: one or two 45 minute exams each term that assesses content covered within the term in both familiar and unfamiliar contexts.

 Assignment: one assessment each semester that is completed over a three week period.